kjordahl/SciPy-Tutorial-2015/README.md

 Data
 ----

-Smaller data files will be in the `data` directory of this repository.
-I'll provide a link for larger binary files.
+The data for this tutorial can be download at [this location](http://public.enthought.com/~kjordahl/scipy2015/tutorial_data.zip).
+Please download and unzip this file in this directory.
+Alternatively, run the [`download_data.py`](download_data.py) script to handle the download and unpacking for you.